zrghassabi/Pytorch-Examples-Linear-Regression-Multi-layer-perceptron-Classification-/README.md

       -use cross-entropy as loss function
       -use nn.sequentional to define model and use  nn.Linear and then nn.Relu (to define activation function) to build layers.
-      -compute Accuracy = num of correct classification/ total num of samples for Train, Validation and Test Data -pay attention why Accuracy for Test Data was computed after Loop for Training
+      -compute Accuracy = num of correct classification/ total num of samples for Train, Validation and Test Data -pay attention why Accuracy for Test Data was computed after Loop of Training